Chapter 5 From simulation to model fitting

 iter_sampling = 2000, # Number of sampling iterations per chain (kept)

-refresh = 500, # How often to print progress updates
+refresh = 0, # How often to print progress updates.
+0 means never since the model is so fast

 max_treedepth = 10, # Controls complexity of MCMC steps (adjust if needed)